shrabana09/morale-health-dashboard/README.md

 ## Note

 The AI Insights feature requires a valid Groq API key.
-If the API key is not configured, the dashboard and all visualizations continue to work normally.continue to work normally.
+If the API key is not configured, the dashboard and all visualizations continue to work normally.